Columbia & Surrounding Areas

 Includes a discussion with the veterinarian, medication to ensure comfort, gentle euthanasia, pawprint impression keepsake, lock of fur, and Lap of Love's Eternal Pawprints booklet.
 The additional cost for the varied cremation services are detailed in the Aftercare Pricing section.

 Includes a brief examination by the veterinarian to help explain your pet's condition, discuss symptom management including pain and anxiety, and prepare an end of life care plan using the appropriate quality of life scale to manage your pet along with your family's needs and desires.

 There may be an additional charge for extended travel (see Service Area below), holidays ($50 - $100), pets over 99 lbs, appointments outside normal business hours (when arranged), aggressive pets, and some exotic species.

 Although we mainly see dogs and cats, some of our veterinarians can assist you with other species such as pigs, guinea pigs, rabbits, ferrets, birds, fish, and goats.
 Call for pricing and availability.

 With this option, your pet is cremated privately at a licensed crematory.
-The ashes are contained in a lovely wooden urn with flower engraving and will be returned to your primary care veterinarian within two weeks.
+The ashes are contained in a lovely wooden urn with name engraving and will be returned to your primary care veterinarian within two weeks.
 They can also be made available directly from the crematory or mailed to your home or office.